The Economic Case for Investing in Broadband: Ammon, Idaho

-The case example of the City of Ammon revealed that over 25 years community benefits are greater than network capital and operational expenses.
-At SNG we call this an economic case for investing in broadband – above and beyond the business case, i.e. network return on investment (ROI).
-This means that communities and regions can invest in broadband without raising taxes, nor taking on unsustainable debt when they take a longer term approach to assessing community benefits from municipal cost reductions, subscriber cost savings, maintaining and growing the economic base, and smart city / neighborhood services.
+SNG’s analysis of the City of Ammon revealed that over 25 years community benefits are greater than network capital and operational expenses.
+At SNG we call this an economic case for investing in broadband which is above and beyond the private sector business case.
+This means that communities and regions can invest in broadband without raising taxes, nor taking on unsustainable debt.
+By taking an infrastructure approach, broadband investments can be cost-recovery over 15-25 years from municipal cost reductions, subscriber cost savings, maintaining and growing the economic base, and smart community services.

-The challenges of providing access to high-quality, affordable broadband for all can be overcome – however, a new approach is needed when unserved and underserved areas do not represent enough of a business case for private sector investment in broadband (where revenues exceed capital and operational costs).
+Ammon shows that providing access to high-quality, very affordable broadband for all can be achieved – however, a new approach is needed when unserved and underserved areas do not represent enough of a business case for private sector investment in broadband (where revenues exceed capital and operational costs).
 Like electrification, broadband is essential infrastructure, where community benefits outweigh investment costs.
 Electrical infrastructure is a foundation on which communities and economies have been built – those with good quality, ubiquitous, and reliable networks have thrived.
 With everything going online, communities and economies now need dependable, sustainable broadband infrastructure.

 Taking an infrastructure approach to building a fiber network, Ammon decided to base its investment on community needs and expected benefits, focusing on the question “Where do we want to be in 20 years, and how does broadband influence this strategy?” and then tactically thinking through actionable steps.
 Ammon felt it could not outsource development of its broadband strategy, nor infrastructure.

-In 2008, Ammon adopted its broadband policy: broadband telecommunications is a basic, essential service.
-Such a service can be implemented by a municipal utility, and starting in 2011, Ammon invested $1 million in a fiber network to:
+In 2008, Ammon adopted its broadband policy – that broadband telecommunications is a basic, essential service.
+Ammon decided that such a service can be implemented by a municipal utility, and starting in 2011, Ammon invested $1 million in a fiber network to:

 - Meet the city’s connectivity needs